erezsh/reladiff/docs/how-to-use.md

   - `-v` or `--verbose` - Print extra info
   - `-i` or `--interactive` - Confirm queries, implies `--debug`
   - `--json` - Print JSONL output for machine readability
+  - `--skip-sort-results` - Skip sorting the hashdiff output by key for better performance.
+                            Entries with the same key but different column values may not appear adjacent in the output.
   - `--min-age` - Considers only rows older than specified.
 Useful for specifying replication lag.
                   Example: `--min-age=5min` ignores rows from the last 5 minutes.
                   Valid units: `d, days, h, hours, min, minutes, mon, months, s, seconds, w, weeks, y, years`